For inner ear disorders, an expert vestibular therapist near you

 The many vestibular therapies available at Bryn Mawr Rehab give you the tools to successfully manage your symptoms.
 Based on individual evaluation of your condition, a vestibular therapist may apply a range of physical and occupational therapy techniques, such as:

-- Sensorimotor retraining—introduces balance techniques
+- Sensorimotor retraining – in which we introduce balance techniques

-- Home exercises—enables independent condition management
+- Home exercises – enabling independent condition management

 Our dedicated team uses state-of-the-art technology, like the Smart Balance Master®, to understand sensory input and improve balance control.
-Vestibular rehab patients participate in physical, occupational and speech therapy, as needed, and have access to supplementary services like aquatic therapy and driver rehab.
+Vestibular therapy patients participate in physical, occupational and speech therapy, as needed, and have access to supplementary services like aquatic therapy and driver rehab.
 Our ultimate goal is getting every patient back to their workplace, household responsibilities, family and social life.

 Nearly half of our vestibular therapy patients arrive at Bryn Mawr Rehab because their symptoms interfere with their job or home life.
 Many have already tried medications or even surgeries to manage their symptoms.
 Vestibular therapy helps people with acute or chronic dizziness, balance deficits—often related to stroke, brain injury or other neurologic problems—and loss of function as a result.